csswizardry/CSS-Guidelines/index.md

 can more easily recycle and reuse functionality, as well rapidly construct larger parts of UI from a known set of composable objects.
-Think back to our error message example in the [Single Responsibility Principle](#single-responsibility-principle) section; we created a complete UI component by composing a number of much smaller and unrelated objects.
+Think back to our error message example in the [Single Responsibility Principle](#the-single-responsibility-principle) section; we created a complete UI component by composing a number of much smaller and unrelated objects.

 ### The Separation of Concerns